We all know we need fiber as a part for our diet. But until

 Boosts Immune System – Fiber helps boost our body’s natural disease-fighting abilities.
 Aside from helping in the detoxification process through its effect on the bile and excretion, a good amount of dietary fiber in our system keeps our gut flora balanced.
 When soluble fibers ferment, it forms short chain fatty acids (SCFA) that are important in the production of components needed for immune protection.
 Of course, it also helps that most of the foods naturally high in fiber are also the same food sources that are high in vitamins, minerals, antioxidants, and phytonutrients.

 Helps Prevent Toxic Bile and Facilitates Healthy Bile Flow – A low-fiber diet can contribute to increased toxic levels in the body.
 This is because of fiber’s role in the reduction of cholesterol, metabolism of bile acid, and elimination of body waste.
-As explained in the studies cited earlier, fiber helps decrease toxic bile such as chenodeoxycholic acid in the biliary system and it also prohibits the accumulation of sludge thereby ensuring healthy bile flow and preventing gallstone formation.
+As explained in the studies cited earlier, fiber helps decrease toxic bile in the biliary system and it also prohibits the accumulation of sludge thereby ensuring healthy bile flow and preventing gallstone formation.

 Reduces Inflammation – There are direct and indirect benefits of a high fiber diet as our body deals with inflammation.
 Indirectly, naturally occurring phytonutrients found in most fiber-rich foods help reduce inflammation.
 There are studies that also prove that fiber has a direct impact on inflammatory diseases and oxidative stress.
 One example is the data from 27,312 women from the Iowa Women’s Health Study showing the inverse association between inflammation and the ingestion of fiber daily.
 A similar research among diabetic women of the Nurse’s Health Study showed that subjects consuming more fibers had lower values of inflammatory markers.
 Also, as a result of its overall effect in digestion, dietary fibers help increase the body’s production of anti-inflammatory cells called cytokines.